XITRIX/Moonlight-Switch/README.md

 5. Run `ninja -C build`
 6. Install every dependency which compiler asks and return to `5`
 7. Start app with `./build/moonlight`

+# Credits
+Thanks a lot to [Rock88](https://github.com/rock88) and his [Moonlight-NX](https://github.com/rock88/moonlight-nx), lots of streaming code has been lend from it 👍.

+Also thanks to [Averne](https://github.com/averne) for NVDEC implementation into [FFmpeg](https://github.com/averne/FFmpeg) and useful guidance of how to enable it